Neurodivergence, Imposter Syndrome, and Perfectionism: Managing Mental Health in a Neuronormative World

 Seek Supportive Environments: Look for neurodivergent-friendly spaces that reduce unrealistic expectations and comparison to others.

 Reduce pressure: If you feel overwhelmed, practice removing "should" from your self-talk.
-For example, replace "I should do this" to "I could do this."
+For example, replace "I should do this" with "I could do this."

 Use Positive affirmations: Counter the belief of “I‘m not good enough“ with positive affirmations to bolster your confidence and self-worth, independent of productivity.

-Set Realistic Expectations: Establish expectations that cater to your needs as a neurodivergent or disabled individuals.
+Set Realistic Expectations: Establish expectations that cater to your needs as a neurodivergent or disabled individual.
 Avoid societal pressures that breed anxiety over imperfection.

 Join Support Groups: Engage with communities that can offer strategies for managing perfectionism and imposter syndrome.

 Request Accommodations: Neurodivergence may qualify as a disability.
-If you encounter challenges related to your neurodivergent condition at school or work, inquire about accommodations to help manage these difficulties.
+If you encounter challenges related to your neurodivergence at school or work, inquire about accommodations to help manage these difficulties.

 Seek Neurodiversity-Affirming Therapy: If you need additional support for coping with imposter syndrome and perfectionism, find a therapist who affirms your identity and collaborates with you on coping strategies.